Samarth888/JOC/README.md

 # JOC
-C programs from joy of coding
+C programs from Joy Of Coding